What A Sarasota Florida Mobile Home Inspection Should NOT Be Used For!

 Inadequate drainage

 This red flag is not always easily detected.
-If it hasn’t rained recently, it can be difficult to tell if the water is collecting on your roof or on your lawn.
+If it hasn’t rained recently, it can be difficult to tell if the water is collecting on your roof or your lawn.
 Fortunately, even without rain, there are ways to tell if your home has a poor drainage system.

-This is Mark Kaiser with The Mobile Home Dealer and we help mobile home Buyers and Sellers get to a better place in life.
+This is Mark Kaiser with The Mobile Home Dealer.
+We help mobile home Buyers and Sellers improve their lives.